CNElab-Plus/2023_Summer_Workshop/README.md

 Remember, it's important to keep your GitHub repository updated.
 We look forward to your active participation in our lab training!

-# Contact Information
+## Contact Information

-Should you have any queries or require additional information, please feel free to reach out to our TAs.
+Should you have any queries or require additional information, please feel free to reach out to our TAs by [email](lab@cnelab.net).

 | Name | Position | School | Specialty |
 | --- | --- | --- | --- |